richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 A lowly farmer who fights with godlike skill will be doing so because they are literally inspired by the gods, rather than because the plot demands it.
 This can still be so, even if it is the case that the plot required that they be so inspired.

+## variable levels of success

+In normal circumstances, contestants will also roll a single d20 to determine the success level (i.e. check for criticals, specials success and fumbles).
+Characters that have an active runic inspiration or passion may roll 2 or more.

+A contestant that represents purely environment factors, or disintertested characters not actively opposing the PCs (e.g. unalert guards) does not roll a success level d20.

+In the case where multiple dice are used, then on a success the best (highest value) dice is used.
+On a failure, the lowest value D20 is used.
+This means that acting passionately increase both the chance of great success and great failure.

 ## how to roll

 All rolls are opposed rolls, between two or more *contestants*.
 Each contestant simultaneously rolls a single D100 and zero or more D20s.
-The combination of the two dice provides results that are mathematically similar to the RQ:G system, wihtout requiring table lookup or mental arithmetic.
+When a single D20 is used, this provides results that are mathematically similar to the RQ:G system, without requiring table lookup or mental arithmetic.
+The option of using different numbers of D20 provides an addiional dimension by which different situaitons may be handled in game.

 ### how to read the D100